 In interviews both before and after the game, the four - often talking together - made proclamations about what the future would hold at Kentucky, most famously in a "Smackdown" video produced by Draft Express.
 The calm confidence the young Wildcats have shown all season was on full display from the moment Davis introduced himself to viewers.

-"Anthony Davis, going to Kentucky," Davis said, introducing himself.
+"Anthony Davis, going to Kentucky," Davis said.
 "Wildcats Final Four."

 Davis' bold prediction would prove more than bluster.